 Managing an ALS diagnosis can feel overwhelming.
 The team at Banner Health is ready to help every step of the way.
 Learn more about treatment options and care for ALS.

-While ALS cannot be cured, there are options to help slow down the progression of the disease and make you more comfortable.
 Medication and therapies play a huge role when it comes to reducing pain and slowing the disease.

 Medication: Your doctor may prescribe medication to treat ALS symptoms.
 There are two FDA approved medications that can help with ALS: riluzole and edaravone.
 Riluzole may prolong life expectancy by a few months, while edaravone may slow the progression of ALS, mainly slowing progression that affects everyday tasks.